shaolin055/grouptest/README.md

 # grouptest
 This is a group test repo.
-You are feel to play with github here if you are new to it.
+Feel free to play with github here if you are new to it.